harsh-thite/JarvisAI/README.md

 ## Prerequisites

-Before installing JarvisAI, ensure you have the following:
+Before installing IntraAI, ensure you have the following:

 - Python 3.7 or higher installed on your system.
 - pip (Python package installer) to manage project dependencies.